giantswarm/kocho/docs/primary-secondary-setup.md

 `kocho` comes with out-of-the-box support for setting up a primary-secondary cluster, with `etcd` and `fleet`.

 This configuration sets up a primary `etcd` cluster, and a secondary cluster that sets `etcd` to proxy from the primary cluster.
-Setting up a cluster like this allows for more nodes to be utilised overall without overloading `etcd`.
+Setting up a cluster like this allows for more nodes to be utilised overall, without overloading `etcd`.
+See https://coreos.com/etcd/docs/latest/proxy.html for more information.

 ## Set up

-First of all, I'll detail my set up, just to avoid any confusion:
+First of all, we'll detail the set up, just to avoid any confusion:
-  - The config file I'm using looks as follows.
-I've had to censor some data for security reasons - any key with the value "--" needs to be set with a value from your set up.
+  - The config file we're using looks as follows.
+Some data has had to be censored for security reasons - any key with the value "--" needs to be set with a value from your set up.
     ```
     $ cat ./kocho.yml
     # Configure kocho